deepen1987/Information-Str-with-Python/School/Project/EnryptionDecryption/README.md

-# Implementation of Encryption and Decryption Algorithm
+# Implementation of Encryption and Decryption of data using Synchronous cryptography.

 *The Project has 5 options.*